samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

 ```

 In the first symlink, `link1.png` is points to `/root/root.txt`.
-In the second symlink, the `link1.png` is stored at `/home/bob` file path so I have used `link2.png` which points to `/home/bob/link1.png`.
+In the second symlink, the `link1.png` was stored at `/home/bob`, so I used `link2.png`, which pointed to `/home/bob/link1.png`.

-I have used `link2.png` for the `clean_symlink.sh` script because it will consider `/home/bob/link1.png` as the valid symlink.
+I used `link2.png` for the `clean_symlink.sh` script because it would consider `/home/bob/link1.png` as the valid symlink.

 ```bash
 sudo bash /opt/ghost/clean_symlink.sh link2.png